MichaelSpila97/S3K_Genetic_Algorithm/README.md

                                               If non-continuous training is selected then the program will stop training after the current generation is done training.

-                                              Note: It is recommended to stop continuous training through selecting the non-continuous training option when the user wish to stop training.
+                                              Note: It is recommended to stop continuous training through selecting the non-continuous training option when the user wishes to stop training.

-   * Entities per Generation Entry box: This is used to define how many entities a user wants generation to be composed of.
+   * Entities per Generation Entry box: This is used to define how many entities a user wants a generation to be composed of.

-                                        Note: The default is 10 entities and the user cannot define a generation to be equal to more than the default
+                                        Note: The default is 10 entities and the user cannot define a generation to contain more that 10 entities

   * Entity to Replay Entry Box: This is used to tell the program which numbered
                                 entity, in the generation that user selects, will have its actions replayed if the Replay Entity button is pressed.

-                                Ex: 5 is entered in the Entity to Replay Entry box and the user chooses generation 5 when selection the generation from the file dialog.
+                                Ex: 5 is entered in the Entity to Replay Entry box and the user chooses generation 5 when selecting the generation from the file dialog.
                                       The entity that would have its actions replayed would be Entity G5E5.

   * Replay Entity Button: When pressed a file dialog appears asking the user to select a generation of entities.
 Then after the user selects a generation the program replays the entity that was identified in the Entity to Replay Entry Box.

-                          Note: The user must select either the offspring or raw file of a generation when choosing to load in data for replay purposes
+                          Note: The user must select either the offspring or raw file of a generation when choosing to load in generational data for replay purposes

 ## Future Plans